-Flaviviruses are a major family of pathogens and include dangerous arthropod-borne diseases such as dengue (DENV), Japanese encephalitis (JEV), yellow fever (YFV), zika (ZIKV) and others.
+Flaviviruses are a major family of pathogens and cause dangerous arthropod-borne diseases such as dengue fever (DENV), Japanese encephalitis (JEV), yellow fever (YFV), zika (ZIKV) and others.

 DENV infects more than 50 million people worldwide every year, causing a range of clinical syndromes from mild febrile illness to Dengue hemorrhagic fever/shock syndrome (DHF/DSS).
 Development of effective vaccines and therapeutics against DENV is becoming a high priority for governments and the pharmaceutical industry.

-Japanese encephalitis causes high fevers and can damage the nervous system.
+Japanese encephalitis results in high fevers and can damage the nervous system.
 Yellow fever is endemic in tropical regions and has a high mortality rate.